 What’s the Difference Between Brown and White Eggs?

 The fact is that the color of the egg’s shell has absolutely nothing to do with its taste, wholesomeness, or culinary properties.
 The only difference is the outer color of the shell itself.
 The breed of the chicken determines the color of egg that is laid.
-If you’d like to know the egg color of different breeds of chicken, you canĀ skip to that information, below.
+If you’d like to know the egg color of different breeds of chicken, you can skip to that information, below.

+Have you noticed, though, that the more “premium” brands of eggs tend to proudly declare that their cartons contain brown eggs?
 The generic “grocery store” brands tend to be white.
-Maybe I’m imagining this but it may help lead to the myth that there is a difference.
+Maybe I’m imagining this, but it may help lead to the myth that there is a difference.
 However, I suspect that the myth is owed to the fact that we eat with our eyes.

 The color of food makes loads of difference to our perception of its quality.
 Usually, the presence of color, even brown, will signal higher quality.
 Food manufacturers know this.